-H.B.
-No. 775 amends Section 33.0832 of the Education Code to establish guidelines for the participation of non-enrolled students in University Interscholastic League (UIL) activities.
-The bill defines "non-enrolled student" as one receiving instruction from a nonpublic school and clarifies that home schools are classified as private schools.
-It mandates that public schools allowing non-enrolled students to participate must provide them the same opportunities as enrolled students, while also requiring that the league use a consistent enrollment calculation formula for classification purposes.
-Additionally, school boards can vote to deny non-enrolled students access to league activities.
+The bill, H.B.
+No. 775, amends Section 33.0832 of the Education Code to establish guidelines for the participation of non-enrolled students in University Interscholastic League (UIL) activities.
+It defines a "non-enrolled student" as one receiving instruction from a nonpublic school and clarifies that home schools are classified as private schools.
+The bill mandates that public schools allowing non-enrolled students to participate must do so in the same manner as enrolled students, while also allowing school boards to decline access to UIL activities for non-enrolled students through a majority vote.
+Additionally, it stipulates that non-enrolled students must meet residency requirements and demonstrate academic proficiency to participate in league activities.

-The bill also outlines the responsibilities of non-enrolled students and their guardians regarding academic standards and residency proof for participation.
-It specifies that non-enrolled students must demonstrate academic proficiency and maintain passing grades to remain eligible for league activities.
-Furthermore, it ensures that non-enrolled students are subject to the same immunization requirements as public school students.
-The provisions of this act will take effect starting with the 2025-2026 school year, and it will be enacted immediately if it receives a two-thirds majority vote in both houses of the legislature.
+Further provisions include that non-enrolled students must adhere to the same policies as enrolled students regarding registration, age eligibility, and other relevant factors.
+The bill also specifies that non-enrolled students are subject to immunization requirements similar to public school students.
+The changes will take effect starting with the 2025-2026 school year, and the bill will be enacted immediately if it receives a two-thirds majority vote in both houses of the legislature.

 Statutes affected: Introduced: Education Code 33.0832 (Education Code 33)